Château Le Puy Retour des îles 2020

 About the estate:

-A little further east, overlooking the Dordogne, Château Le Puy can boast of having seen 15 generations of Amoreau succeed one another since 1610.
-Champions of the most natural viticulture possible and minimal intervention in the cellar, they produce moving and sincere wines, whether from the famous Château Le Puy or Closerie Saint Roc, purchased in 2012, whose single vineyard cuvée Les Noyers 2020 is superb, combining depth and velvety texture in a serene completeness.
+A little further east, overlooking the Dordogne, Château Le Puy can boast of having been home to 15 generations of the Amoreau family since 1610.
+Advocates of the most natural viticulture possible and minimal intervention in the cellar, they produce moving and sincere wines, whether from the famous Château le Puy or from Closerie Saint Roc, purchased in 2012, whose single-vineyard cuvée Les Noyers 2020 is superb, combining depth and velvety richness in a serene harmony.

 ESTATE PRICE